Probate Administration & Estate Guidance

 Probate Litigation & Estate Disputes

 Not all probate matters are straightforward.
 Disputes can arise between beneficiaries, executors, or other interested parties, leading to probate litigation.
-These cases often involve sensitive family dynamics and complex legal questions.
+These cases often involve sensitive family dynamics as well as complex legal questions.

 We represent clients in probate disputes, helping them address issues such as:

 - Breach of fiduciary duty claims.
-We handle cases where an executor or trustee may not be acting in the estate's or beneficiaries' best interests.
+We handle cases where an executor or trustee may not be acting in the best interests of the estate or beneficiaries.

 - Disputes over asset distribution.
 We work with clients to resolve disagreements regarding how assets should be divided.